Az0xV/Platformer/README.md

 ## Multiplayer
-Multiplayer is hard for me.
-I want to do it, it fits perfectly to have it in this game, but I don't know what's going on in online games.

-If I ever update this game, it'll be a multiplayer update.
+Multiplayer is hard, I don't think it's good idea to continue this, but I tried to do this.

 # Download Link